wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 		      esac
 		  done
 		  ```
-	- How can you restrict a variable
+	- How can you restrict a variable to a function? #flashcard